decred/dcrdocs/docs/getting-started/user-guides/dcrctl-basics.md

 ## Additional Commands

-More commands can also be found on the [All dcrctl RPC Commands](/getting-started/all-dcrctl-rpc-commands.md) page.
+More commands can also be found on the [dcrctl RPC Commands](/getting-started/dcrctl-rpc-commands.md) page.

 ---